Premises Liability: Not Just Slip-and-Fall Incidents

 A man from New York state recently filed a premises liability lawsuit against a hotel corporation in Texas, claiming that the doors to the entranceway closed violently against his head as he was exiting the hotel, causing him permanent injury.
 The man also claims that the hotel neglected to warn visitors of the hazard and he is now seeking between $200,000 and $1 million in compensation to pay for medical costs, lost wages, and attorney fees.

 Another man in Houston was injured at a popular hardware store when unsecured items fell from a shelf, following which he claims he sustained serious injury and mental anguish.
-In the premises liability lawsuit filed, the man claimed that the store failed to provide a “safe and secure shopping environment” or even warn its customers of the risks with associated with the negligence of the items being placed on the shelves.
+In the premises liability lawsuit filed, the man claimed that the store failed to provide a “safe and secure shopping environment” or even warn its customers of the risks associated with the negligence of the items being placed on the shelves.

 The man is now seeking compensation for pain and suffering, medical costs, lost wages, and attorney fees.